New Zealand Emissions Trading Scheme: Import of international units

 As previously noted, the NZ ETS allows unlimited importing of international units which makes it a price-taker with only the international price as a constraint on emissions.
 In the first compliance period the six months to December 2010, less than 2 per cent of the surrendered units were imported from the international Kyoto markets (64 per cent had been bought from forest owners and 31 per cent had been allocated free to trade-exposed industrial emitters).
-In the 2011 calendar year, NZ emitters made a large switch from domestic NZUs to cheaper international units.
-Of the 16.3 million units surrendered, 11.7 million units (or 72%) were imported international units (being 4.2 million CERs 4.3 million ERUs and 3.2 million RMUs.
-In 2013, cheap international carbon credits made up 99.5 per cent of the units NZ emitters used to meet their obligations.
+In the 2011 calendar year, emitters made a large switch from domestic NZUs to cheaper international units.
+Of the 16.3 million units surrendered, 11.7 million units (or 72%) were imported international units (being 4.2 million Certified Emission Reduction units (CERs) 4.3 million Emission reduction unit (ERUs) and 3.2 million removal units (RMUs).
+In 2013, cheap international carbon credits made up 99.5 per cent of the units participants used to meet their obligations.
 Of these units, 91 percent were ERUs sourced from former Soviet Union countries that could not be used in the European Union ETS.